CodexLink/GeM-ESSAC/README.md

 Q1.
 Aren't you aware of how small the RAM is to serve multiple functionalities of the system?
 A1.
 Yes, I was aware.
 Although with few DRY principles in the pocket, I would see this myself while in the process of building the project.
 I want to make it possible in a single-threaded operation way.

-**This Question to be Revised.**
 ~~Q2.
-Is this project even battery-operated or wall-plugged when it comes to a power source?
+Is the main module itself is even battery-operated or wall-plugged when it comes to a power source?
 A2.
-When it comes to the NodeMCU itself, **it is not battery-operated** but rather will be powered on a wall-plugged power source.
-Why?
-Because there's a built-in module that could bring power resource use factors while on wait.
-I cannot turn it off since we have limited pins and to control some rails, and I cannot put the NodeMCU is any sleep modes.~~
+When it comes to the ESP32 itself, **it may be battery-operated**, but technically it will be powered on a wall-plugged power source.

+There are potentially two modes here since there will be more pins that I can use in ESP32 MCU.
+And with that, I could potentially utilize the Sleep modes, which I never found possible in NodeMCU since I used all of the PINs.

 Q3.
 (Correlated to Q2) How about in External Modules?
 A3.
 I'm planning to make them power-limited by using sleep modes and try to make it battery-operated as best as possible.
 But designing a circuit that involves with battery-charge and other battery-related concern and safety applications.
 The development for external modules would take a while as a module.
 But when it comes to application, it may just take a while.